 To mitigate this, educational paradigms must shift from a homogenized curriculum toward \textit{Strategic Stratification} and aptitude-based tracking (echoing the pedagogical philosophy of differentiated instruction).
 This bifurcation strategy necessitates two distinct educational trajectories:

 \textbf{1.
-Elite Computational Thinking for System Architects:} Abandoning computer science education is fundamentally flawed.
-Instead, for top-tier analytical talent, the pedagogical focus must pivot from teaching ``language syntax'' to cultivating high-level \textit{Computational Thinking}.
-This involves training human cognitive elites to architect complex logical workflows, design algorithmic systems, and orchestrate multiple AI agents to solve multi-step real-world problems.
-These individuals will serve as the system designers and ultimate decision-makers who define the boundaries within which AI operates.
+Elite Computational Thinking for System Architects:} Abandoning computer science education would be a mistake.
+For top-tier analytical talent, the pedagogical focus must pivot from teaching ``language syntax'' to cultivating high-level \textit{Computational Thinking}.
+This means training cognitive elites to architect complex logical workflows, design algorithmic systems, and orchestrate multiple AI agents to solve multi-step real-world problems.
+These individuals will serve as the system designers and final decision-makers who set the boundaries within which AI operates.

 \textbf{2.
-The Renaissance of Embodied and Risk-Managing Professions:} For the broader workforce, education must rapidly re-center on meta-skills that possess high friction against AI substitution.
-As our data reveals, the lowest exposure scores are concentrated in roles requiring either physical unpredictability or extreme legal/ethical accountability.
-This directly corroborates Deming's \cite{deming2017growing} hypothesis regarding the secularly growing premium on social and collaborative skills.
-Therefore, vocational tracking should be destigmatized and elevated.
-We must cultivate a new generation of workers specializing in \textit{Advanced Embodied Trades} (the modernization of physically complex ``blue-collar'' professions such as advanced infrastructure maintenance and specialized healthcare), as well as roles demanding deep interpersonal empathy, moral reasoning under ambiguity, and complex risk-management judgment.
-By aligning educational tracking with the absolute comparative advantages of human biology and legal accountability, society can proactively construct a labor market that complements, rather than competes with, artificial intelligence.
+The Renaissance of Embodied and Risk-Managing Professions:} For the broader workforce, education must re-center on meta-skills with high friction against AI substitution.
+Our data shows that the lowest exposure scores are concentrated in roles requiring either physical unpredictability or extreme legal and ethical accountability, which corroborates Deming's \cite{deming2017growing} hypothesis on the secular premium on social and collaborative skills.
+Vocational tracking should therefore be destigmatized and elevated.
+We need a new generation of workers specializing in \textit{Advanced Embodied Trades}, the modernization of physically complex blue-collar professions such as advanced infrastructure maintenance and specialized healthcare, as well as roles demanding deep interpersonal empathy, moral reasoning under ambiguity, and complex risk-management judgment.
+Aligning educational tracking with the absolute comparative advantages of human biology and legal accountability lets society construct a labor market that complements rather than competes with artificial intelligence.